DijckPeeters/Barroc-Intense/CONVENTIONS.md

 # General Guidelines
 - All code must be written in English.
-- All commit messages must also be written in English.
+- All commit messages must also be written in English or Dutch.

 # Naming Conventions
 - Use camelCase for variables and method names.